spasquier/spring-boot-movie-app-demo/README.md

 http://localhost:8080/api/v1/movies

+## Testing the API

+You can import the Postman collection in "docs/postman_collection.json".
+You need to set the variable `BASE_URL` in your Postman Environment.

+You can use the Login endpoint to get a JWT, you must copy the value on the header `Authorization` (this is the JWT) and put it on Postman Authorization tab, select the type "Bearer Token" before pasting the JWT.

-## Browsing the Database with PGAdmin4
+## Browsing the Database with PG Admin 4
-This project includes a PGAdmin4 Docker container in case you don't have PGAdmin4 on your local machine, access it from:
+The Docker environment includes PG Admin 4 in case you don't have it on your local machine, access it from:

 http://localhost:8081/